ttheis1611/Portfolio/README.md

 ## Highlights

     A simple portfolio for Terry Theis
-    Header has navigation included
-    About me and Work sections
+    Header has navigation included with hover over About me and Work sections
     Contact area at the bottom

 ## Website UI

-    A simple display of who Terry Theis is
+    A simple display of who Terry Theis is becoming

 ## Demo